zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 noticed we do have a similar subroutine, so it offered it as an alternative.
 No more staring at the screen, trying to figure out where you made the typo!

-The feature doesn't consider everything under the moon, however.
-We we to capitalize the sub's name to `Levenshtein`, we would no longer get the suggestion, because for things that start with a capital letter, the compiler looks figures it's likely a type and not a subroutine name:
+The feature doesn't consider everything under the moon each time it's triggered, however.
+Were we to capitalize the sub's name to `Levenshtein`, we would no longer get the suggestion, because for things that start with a capital letter, the compiler figures it's likely a type name and not a subroutine name, so it checks for those instead:

     class Levenshtein {}
     Lvnshtein.new;